-Long term incentives have been provided to directors and employees through the issue of performance shares, employee options and performance rights pursuant to the Long-Term Incentive Plan ('LTIP') approved by shareholders at the May 2015 Annual General Meeting.
+Long term incentives have been provided to directors through the issue of director options as approved by shareholders at the November 2020 Annual General Meeting.
+Long term incentives have been provided to employees through the issue of performance rights pursuant to the Employee Long-Term Incentive Plan ('LTIP') approved by shareholders at the November 2019 Annual General Meeting.

-Voting and comments made at the Group's 2019 Annual General Meeting ('AGM')
+Voting and comments made at the Group's 2020 Annual General Meeting ('AGM')

-At the 2019 AGM, 88.6% of the eligible votes received supported the adoption of the remuneration report for the year ended 30 June 2019.
+At the 2020 AGM, 99.5% of the eligible votes received supported the adoption of the remuneration report for the year ended 30 June 2020.
 The Group did not receive any specific feedback at the AGM regarding its remuneration practices.